peterheard01/logic-room/_posts/digital-transformation-a-or-b-type/2017-03-16-digital-transformation-a-or-b-type.md

 date:   2017-03-22 05:20:00 +0000
 ---

-When companies undergo digital transformation, choosing which technology to deploy can be difficult, and changing a business operating model is risky.
+When companies undergo [digital transformation](/no-one-understands-digital-transformation-heres-why/){:target="_blank"}, choosing which technology to deploy can be difficult, and changing a business operating model is risky.

 Companies are beginning to use data more and more to help to decide where to guide their efforts, alongside more traditional 'vision' led approaches.
 Making decisions is perhaps the most important part of running a successful business.
 Make the right one; you create profit; make the wrong one; you lose money.